35 recommendations for improving NYC’s Green Zoning regulations

 Zoning regulations guide land use and development.
 To remove barriers to green building, amendments known as “Zone Green” were made to the Zoning Resolution in 2012.
 Built upon recommendations from the Urban Green-led Green Codes Task Force, these changes loosened restrictions on solar panels, insulated walls and more.

 Six years later, Zone Greener: Updating NYC’s Zoning Resolution looks at how Zone Green is performing and where it needs to go in the future.

-Zone Greener provides 35 near- and long-term recommendations for improving on New York City Green Zoning regulations.
+Zone Greener provides 35 near- and long-term recommendations for improving NYC’s Green Zoning regulations.
 The report also looks at three case studies that highlight the successes and limitations of the provisions.
 These case studies are also summarized below.

-Participants on the Zone Greener task force include the NYC Department of City Planning, NYC Department of Buildings, major building owners, architects, façade consultants and solar advocates.
+Participants in the Zone Greener task force include the NYC Department of City Planning, NYC Department of Buildings, major building owners, architects, façade consultants and solar advocates.